ItzhakiRon/ItzhakiRon/README.md

-# Hi there, I'm Ron Itzhaki 👋
+# Hi there, I'm Ron 👋

 ## 💫 About Me
 I'm a passionate developer who loves to create and innovate.
 Welcome to my GitHub profile!